Species-theoretic foundations of perturbative quantum field theory: The Algebras

 Let us recall \cite[Theorem 82 and Proposition 88]{aguiar2013hopf}, which describe the special role of $\Sig$.
 If $\textbf{h}$ is a connected cocommutative Hopf algebra, then we have the (Tits algebra) $\Sig$-module $\textbf{h}=(\textbf{h},\Psi)$ where the action is taking Hopf powers,

 The curried action

 is a homomorphism of monoids for the Hadamard product.
-It is also a homomorphism of algebras, where $\CMcal{E}(\textbf{h})$ is equipped with the convolution algebra structure (\refeqq{eq:curlyHalg}).
+It is also a homomorphism of algebras (i.e. monoids for the Cauchy product), where $\CMcal{E}(\textbf{h})$ is equipped with the convolution algebra structure (\refeqq{eq:curlyHalg}).
 In fact, if $\textbf{h}$ is finite-dimensional, then $\CMcal{E}(\textbf{h})$ is naturally a Hopf algebra, and $\wh{\Psi}$ is a homomorphism of Hopf algebras.

 \begin{prop}[$\! \! ${\cite[Lemma 8]{epstein1976general}}] Given a cell $\cS=\big \{ (S_1,T_1),\dots, (S_k,T_k) \big \}$ over $I$, we have